 Injection safety and waste management

-Since the 1980s, in collaboration with many different partners, PATH has developed technologies that make it easier to safely handle and dispose of injection equipment and medical waste.
-PATH also works with health ministries worldwide to assess and prioritize low-cost options for medical waste disposal and improve practices and policies to protect health workers and the general public from needle-stick injuries and exposure to biohazardous materials.
+Since the 1980s, in collaboration with many different partners, PATH has developed and helped advance numerous technologies that make it easier to safely handle and dispose of injection equipment and medical waste.
+PATH also works with health ministries worldwide to assess and prioritize low-cost options for medical waste disposal and improve practices and policies to protect patients, health workers, and communities from needle-stick injuries and exposure to biohazardous materials.
 Visit PATH’s website to learn more about its work on safer injections and health care waste management.

 Page last updated: February 2017.